nataliepopescu/verifopt/NOTES.md

   verification target than LLVM / native code
   - how exactly is wasm a "massively restricted walled garden"?

+- @ wasm level the optimizer(s) have already done a lot: monomorph, inlining, etc
+- thus local-only tool may still be helpful

 are there any automated verification tools for wasm?
 - most seem to be built on Coq/Iris (interactive, not automated)